 Now pipette 4 microliters of RPA amplicon into each tube [1].
 Place the tubes in a thermocycler set to 37 degrees Celsius [2] and incubate for 120 minutes with fluorescence recorded every minute [3].
+Alternatively, incubate the samples using DNA-free eppendorf tubes in a thermo block.